What Is GHK-Cu?

 What types of research is GHK-Cu used for?

-GHK-Cu is primarily used in laboratory research examining dermal biology, wound healing mechanisms, extracellular matrix remodeling, collagen synthesis, and cosmetic science applications.
-It appears in experimental protocols investigating copper-peptide signalling and skin-related cellular behavior in controlled settings.
+GHK-Cu is primarily used in laboratory research examining dermal biology, wound healing mechanisms, extracellular matrix remodelling, collagen synthesis, and cosmetic science applications.
+It appears in experimental protocols investigating copper-peptide signalling and skin-related cellular behaviour in controlled settings.

 Available GHK-Cu Products